KiltedCode/khandaria-campaign/sessions/2019/2019-09-05-fetch-belsarin.md

 get him out, cauterized the wounds, end up needing to amputate the arm too

 take him to the infirmary
-`Belsarin` puts his hand and says "I am here"
+`Belsaran` puts his hand and says "I am here"
 `Jin` awakes, asks what happens
 says `Endirin` was with him, was dragging him
 doesn't think he had **dimension door** prepared, hasn't prepared adventure spells for years